cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 = abstraction (inbox, outbox) @ [ x ]
 = ListQueue.enqueue x (abstraction (inbox, outbox))
 ```
-All steps follow by unfolding definitions, aside from the line indicated, which uses a lemma about `List.rev` and the `( @ )` operation.
+All steps follow by unfolding definitions, aside from the line indicated, which uses a lemma about `List.rev` and the append operation `( @ )`.
-We omit the proof that `abstraction` preserves `dequeue`, which goes by cases.
+We omit the slightly more involved proof that `abstraction` preserves `dequeue`, which goes by cases following the structure of the `BatchedQueue.dequeue` code.

 Observe that the conditions can be combined to relate the results of sequences of operations.
 In our sample trace, we may apply `abstraction` between any two operations, and the result will be unaffected; for example, we may place `abstraction` after the first enqueue as follows, using `BatchedQueue` before this point and `ListQueue` after this point.